-Parser will not remove fields that it did not create.
-The Eval Function can do so.
+Parser cannot remove fields that it did not create.
+A subsequent Eval Function can do so.

 Filter: Filter expression (JS) that selects data to be fed through the Function.
 Defaults to true, meaning that all events will be evaluated.

 Description: Simple description about this Function.
 Defaults to empty.